cloud-custodian/cloud-custodian/tools/ops/README.md

     resource: ebs
 ```

-If you want to delete a specific Lambda Function you must put `--prefix` argument.
+If you want to delete a specific Lambda Function you can use both `--prefix` argument or `--policy-regex` argument.

 **You can't choose which CloudCustodian lambda will be delete from the config policy passed as required argument**